 The next phase of the S&T process, Applied Research, is a systematic study to gain knowledge to determine the means by which a recognized and specific user's need may be met.
-Applied research translates Basic Research into solutions for broadly defined user needs.
-Typically, this level of research includes identification, paper studies, and analyses of material, laboratory bench experimentation and process approaches.
-Applied Research is taking the knowledge of process/science and demonstrating application of the fundamental principles learned in basic research.
+Applied Research translates Basic Research into solutions for broadly defined user needs.
+Applied Research is taking the knowledge of process/science and demonstrating application of the fundamental principles learned in Basic Research.
 It is generally performed in a laboratory environment where small samples are developed to allow measurement and observation of process and technique.
 The resulting item should have materials and processes that can be assessed.
 Upon completion of Applied Research, application of these processes and techniques is ready for demonstration on a prototype.
-Meeting the MRL 4 criteria typically indicates the desired manufacturing knowledge for Applied Research, provides an assessment of the manufacturing feasibility of the S&T project, and should be useful in deciding the next steps.
+Meeting the MRL 4 criteria typically indicates the desired manufacturing knowledge for Applied Research, provides an assessment of the manufacturing feasibility of the S&T project, and should be useful in determining the next steps.